TheEnginesOfCreation/EntityPlus/assets/entityplus/docs/readme.txt

 EXAMPLE MAP
 -----------
 The release package of EntityPlus contains an example map which demonstrates a number of the features found in EntityPlus.
-This map can be loaded by entering the following commands in the console:

-	\fraglimit 0
-	\timelimit 0
-	\sv_maxclients 32
-	\con_notifytime 0
-	\spmap ep_example
+It is based on an old classic map that everyone that played Quake 3 will instantly recognize.
+Don't get too comfy though, because this time you'll be fighting through piles of enemy guards to uncover a secret that you never knew was there and escape to safety.

-The map can also be started by double clicking the entityplus.bat file that comes with the release package.
+This map can be loaded by double clicking the "entityplus.bat" file that comes with the release package.
 This batch file is located next to the quake.exe executable.

+The map can also be loaded manually by entering the following command in the console:

+	exec scripts\startup.cfg

 CREDITS